TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-3.md

 [{"store":1,"number":"026546","first_name":"John","last_name":"doe","hired_date":"2015-12-04T00:00:00Z"}]
 ```

 Great, the API works!
+The above commands only perform `GET` requests, but our `ViewSet` definitions are defined in a way to allow all operations for anyone accessing our server.
+Permission filters can be added the `ViewSets` to allow only certain users to the server or specify only specific operations, but that will be covered in another post.

 ## Looking Forward

-A lot was covered in this post so this is a great point to end on.
-Look for the next post soon, covering API endpoint creation, including views, serializers, and URL routing for the `Retail` application.
+We got an API up and working for the server!
+The next post will cover the basics of AngularJS and how to connect the client code to the server.